dacarlin/bagel-protocol/protein_production.md

 1. Aliquot 500 µL lysis buffer into resuspended pellets in 2 mL tubes
 1. Rock tubes for 30 minutes at room temperature to lyse cells
 1. Centrifuge at 14,700 RPM for 30-60 minutes to clarify the lysate

+### Purification by immobilized metal ion chromatography

-1. While centrifuging, prep your microcolumns.
-Set cleaned microcolumns (if necessary, rinse with water) in rack over waste collector
+While centrifuging, prep your microcolums.
+If necessary, rinse with water.
+Set cleaned microcolumns in rack over waste collector before you begin purification.

 1. Add 100 µL Ni-NTA resin slurry to bed of each microcolumn
 1. Add 500 µL wash buffer and allow to drip through
 1. Once the lysed cultures have finished spinning, add 500 µL of clarified supernatant and allow to drip through